turing-tech/MaterialScrollBar/README.md

 ```java
 materialScrollBar.addIndicator({{Indicator}}, {{addSpace}});
 ```

+If you implemented the bar programmatically, simply get the object using findViewById and then the scrollbar's id.

 The indicator should be either AlphatbetIndicator, DateAndTimeIndicator, or CustomIndicator.
 See below for specific instructions per indicator.